particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 The strength of the signal is normalized as a percentage from 0-100 — the closer to 100, the stronger the signal.
 As a rule of thumb, the closer the device is to a tower or router, the better signal strength will be.
-The raw signal strength (RSSI) is visible by hovering over each vitals data point.
+The raw signal strength is visible by hovering over each vitals data point.

 ### Signal Quality
 The quality of the device’s connection to the (Cellular or Wi-Fi) network is a measure of the relative noise, or likelihood of interference of the signal.